A software technical writer creates documents to describe how to set up and use software products.

 If you’re interested in learning more about the role via video, then watch below.
 Otherwise, skip ahead.

-A software technical writer focuses on application programming interface (API) writing.
 Software documentation is highly technical and requires critical thinking skills as well as knowledge of programming languages and scientific and technical products.
 Sometimes a background in computer science is even preferred to become a technical writer.
 Other technical writers may not need such a background.

 Technical writers write for a broad audience because some of their readers will have more technical knowledge than others.
 Software technical writers work with many teams, including subject matter experts (SMEs), project managers (PM), developers, customer service representatives, and quality assurance (QA) personnel to create clear, helpful documentation.